josiahbryan/yass-orm/README.md

 ## Recent changes:
 ----
+* 2022-02-02
+	* Added support for new type: `t.shape`, which creates a JSON template for JSON objects - shortcut for `t.object({ template: ... })`.
+This is different than the `t.object({ schema: ... })` option in that it it does not create dedicated columns for the shape given in SQL
 * 2022-01-21
 	* Merged support for Read Only nodes to support MySQL clusters
 	* Added support for a static `generateObjectId` method that child classes can override to change how IDs are generated